AhmedRaoofuddin/RAG_Application/IMPLEMENTATION.md

-# Fortes Eduction - Implementation Summary
+# Fortes Education - Implementation Summary

 ## Overview

-This document summarizes the comprehensive transformation of the RAG Web UI repository into **Fortes Eduction**, a fully functional, production-ready RAG Q&A system that meets all specified acceptance criteria.
+This document summarizes the comprehensive transformation of the RAG Web UI repository into **Fortes Education**, a fully functional, production-ready RAG Q&A system that meets all specified acceptance criteria.

 ---